 One of the nice things about Gulfport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Gulfport is a somewhat ethnically-diverse city.
 The people who call Gulfport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gulfport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gulfport include German, English, Italian, and Polish.
+Important ancestries of people in Gulfport include German, Irish, English, Italian, and Polish.